-The 2045 low-income water demand of 828 acre-ft/yr represents about 4.2% of BCVWD's water demand for 2045, i.e., not significant.
+The 2045 low-income water demand of 1,052 acre-ft/yr represents about 5.1% of BCVWD's water demand for 2045, i.e., not significant.
 Compared to the information provided by SCAG in the Pre-Certified Local Housing Data for Beaumont document, the District's estimate of low-income housing units in its service area by 2045 is conservative.
 As more data becomes available from the City of Beaumont from its Housing Element in late 2021, the District will continue to refine the estimates presented in Table 4-6.

-It is also noted that the water demand projections in Table 4-5 utilize a uniform per capita water use per day of 162 gpcd.
+The water demand projections in Table 4-6 are based on a portion of a uniform per capita water use per day of 162 gpcd.
 As stated previously, new State regulations as well as the increased use of water-efficient fixtures will result in lower indoor water demands; the District's estimate of water demand for low-income housing is conservative.